Veraprot/letters-game/README.md

 ```
 ----
 ## POST /api/games
+ - Creates a new game that is affiliated with a dictionary and a generated game board from test-board-1.js file
 ## Body:
 |  KEY          |  VALUE            | DESCRIPTION |
 | ------------- | ------------------| ----        |